Democrats kick off push to pack Supreme Court with four new justices

 Democrats said the number of 13 is timely because it reflects how the number of appellate courts in America has grown from 9 to 13 with time.

-"Thirteen justices for thirteen circuits is a sensible progression," Nadler said in a statement.
+Jones said the Supreme Court has been "an accomplice" to voter suppression and creating a path for the "far-right to remain in power".
+He said expanding the court is the remedy.

+"Our democracy faces its greatest test since Jim Crow," Jones said.
+"From the insurrection at the Capitol, to the racist voter suppression being attempted all throughout the United States of America, the far-right is at war with our democracy."

 In addition to Biden, other Democrats are cool to the plan of court-packing.
-Sen. Dick Durbin, D-Ill., chair of the powerful Senate Judiciary Committee which has jurisdiction of the courts, said he's not ready to endorse the bill.
+Sen. Dick Durbin, D-Ill., chair of the powerful Senate Judiciary Committee that has jurisdiction of the courts, said he's not ready to endorse the bill.

 "I just heard about it," Durbin said.
 "I'm not ready to sign on yet.
 I think this commission of Biden's is the right move.
 Let's think this through carefully.
 This is historic."